Viscount Gormanston

-Viscount Gormanston is a title in the Peerage of Ireland created in 1478 and held by the head of the Preston family, which hailed from Lancashire.
-It is the oldest vicomital title in the British Isles; the holder is Premier Viscount of Ireland.
+Viscount Gormanston is a noble title, created in 1478, held by the Anglo-Irish Preston family since the Middle Ages.
+The oldest vicomital title in the British Isles, Lord Gormanston is accorded the style of Premier Viscount of Ireland.

-The Preston family descends from Sir Robert Preston, who served as Lord Chancellor of Ireland.
-Sometime between 1365 and 1370 he was created Baron Gormanston by writ to the Parliament of Ireland.
-His son and heir, the second Baron, played a prominent part in public affairs, and was arrested for treason in 1418.
-His great-grandson, the fourth Baron, served as Lord Deputy of Ireland: in 1478 he was created Viscount Gormanston in the Peerage of Ireland.
-His son, the second Viscount, served as Lord Justice of Ireland in 1525.
+Descended from Sir Robert Preston, who served as Lord Chancellor of Ireland, sometime between 1365 and 1370, he was created Baron Gormanston by writ of the Parliament of Ireland.
+His son and heir, Sir Christopher Preston the second Baron, played a prominent part in public affairs, and was arrested for treason in 1418.
+His great-grandson, Sir Robert Preston the fourth Baron, served as Lord Deputy of Ireland: in 1478 he was created Viscount Gormanston in the peerage of Ireland.
+His son, Sir William Preston the second Viscount, served as Lord Justice of Ireland in 1525.
 A later descendant, the seventh Viscount, was a supporter of King James II and was outlawed after the Glorious Revolution.